 Animals Pets The Most Dangerous Foods for Dogs By Laura Moss Writer University of South Carolina Laura Moss is a journalist with more than 15 years of experience writing about science, nature, culture, and the environment. our editorial process Laura Moss Updated August 03, 2018 Just because a food is safe for you doesn't mean it's safe for your dog.
 (Photo: Eric Isselee/Shutterstock).
 Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species A 2-year-old golden retriever named Luna died in Wisconsin last week after ingesting sugar-free gum.
 Xylitol — an ingredient in the gum that’s also commonly found in baked goods, toothpaste and vitamins — caused severe liver damage in Luna, and the dog was put down.
 Luna isn’t the first dog to die from ingesting xylitol.
 As the natural sweetener as grown in popularity, veterinarians have reported more cases of poisonings.
 In addition to being found in food items and dental products, xylitol can also be purchased for baking.
 It’s safe for human consumption, but even small amounts of the substance can cause low blood sugar, seizures, liver failure or death in dogs.
 While many dog owners know to keep chocolate out of their canine companions’ reach, dangerous ingredients like xylitol are lesser known.
+Warning If you ever suspect that your pet may have ingested something poisonous, call your local vet or the ASPCA National Animal Poison Control Center at 1-888-426-4435.
 Dangerous Foods Poster That’s why artist Lili Chin — after catching her boyfriend trying to feed grapes to her dog — collaborated with a veterinarian to design the poster below.
 The poster outlines some of the most dangerous people foods for dogs, including walnuts, avocados and mushrooms.
 It doesn’t contain information about how much of each food is toxic to a dog because it can differ from animal to animal.
 “Toxicity is not always linear,” writes Dr. Jessica Vogelsang, who helped Chin with the poster.
 “Sometimes a dog eats a bag of grapes and is fine and other times a dog eats one bite of pork fried rice and dies of pancreatitis.
 Sometimes only portions of a fruit are toxic and other parts are fine.
 Sometimes there are at least three variables that must be calculated before you know if a food was ingested at a toxic amount.”
 Signs a Dog Has Eaten Toxic Items Dogs that have eaten something toxic may exhibit any of the following symptoms: Vomiting Diarrhea Lack of appetite Lethargy Painful abdomen Seizures Coma It can also be beneficial to save the ASPCA Animal Poison Control’s number in your phone, so you can call in the event of emergency.
 The line is open 24 hours a day, 365 days a year and can be reached at 1-888-426-4435.